 Tax-Deferred

-When you contribute to a tax-deferred account you contribute pre-tax money, which then grows in a tax-protected manner until it is pulled out, at which time you owe taxes on the withdrawal at your ordinary income tax rate.
+When you contribute to a tax-deferred account, you contribute pre-tax money, which then grows in a tax-protected manner until it is pulled out.
+Then, you'll owe taxes on the withdrawal at your ordinary income tax rate.

 Tax-Free

-When you contribute to a tax-free account, you contribute post-tax money, which also grows in a tax-protected manner just like a tax-deferred account, but then can be withdrawn completely tax-free in retirement.
+When you contribute to a tax-free account, you contribute post-tax money, which also grows in a tax-protected manner just like a tax-deferred account.
+However, it's then withdrawn completely tax-free in retirement.

 The Physician's Earning Cycle

-In order to understand why a tax-deferred retirement account is such a great deal, it is critical to understand the typical earnings cycle for a physician.
-A typical doctor has no significant income until her late 20s when she enters residency.
-Then, for a period of 3-6 years during training, she has a low income, which rises rapidly over the next 2-5 years to her peak income, usually by her late 30s or early 40s.
-Her income then remains high for 15-25 years before decreasing for a few years as she cuts back on work and then retires completely typically between ages 60 and 70.
-The vast majority of her retirement savings will come from earnings during the peak earnings years of her late 30s, 40s, and 50s, when she is in the highest tax brackets of her life.
+To understand why a tax-deferred retirement account is such a great deal, it is critical to understand the typical earnings cycle for a physician.
+A typical doctor has no significant income until their late 20s when they enter residency.
+Then, for a period of 3-6 years during training, they have a low income, which rises rapidly over the next 2-5 years to their peak income (usually by their late 30s or early 40s).
+Their income then remains high for 15-25 years before decreasing for a few years as they cut back on work and then retire completely (typically between ages 60 and 70).
+The vast majority of their retirement savings will come from earnings during the peak years of their late 30s, 40s, and 50s, when they are in the highest tax brackets of their life.

 An Example Using EQUAL Marginal Tax Rates